 All of these spaces have different shapes and uses.
 Be sure to measure your space so you can accurately choose your rug size.
 Don’t forget about the small areas too – those dishes will get clean a lot faster with the addition of even a tiny 2 x 3 rug.

 While you may want rugs for your heavy traffic areas that are more subdued, that is not what the experts recommend.
-Obviously whites and off-whites or cream colored rugs are not a good choice.
+Obviously, white, off-white or cream-colored rugs are not a good choice.
 Interestingly enough, dark solid colors show dirt and stains readily also.
 A rug with an organic or abstract pattern and specks of other colors will show fewer spills, debris, pet hair and dirt than solid colors.

 - Polypropylene and nylon fibers are both water-resistant and do not discolor easily with UV-light.
 They both are fairly low cost and good at hiding dirt.
 Nylon will last longer than polypropylene and it holds color longer, whereas polypropylene fibers often mimic the cushy feeling of wool fiber rugs.

 - Well-made wool rugs are a great choice for your heavily trafficked areas because of wool’s natural stain-resistant quality.
 Wool fibers are naturally curly and do not flatten easily so the rug will preserve its shape.
 Designers work in the wool medium frequently, so it’s easy to find many different styles.

 - Natural bamboo is also a great choice for heavily traveled areas, especially in front of entryways.
-For people who are interested in green living, a bonus to using bamboo is that it is from a renewable source and it is biodegradable.
+For people who are interested in green living, a bonus to using bamboo is that it comes from a renewable source and it is biodegradable.
 Bamboo does not have the warm cushiony feeling of fabric rugs, but it more than makes up for this lack by the fact that it will (with good care) last for years.
 Bamboo rugs usually come with a non-slip backing, another plus for entryways.
 The tan, brown, black and rust bamboo colors have slight natural variations in coloring that easily mask dirt and debris that accumulate in between vacuuming.